-ILO Convention, Hours of Work (Industry) Convention, 1919 (No. 1) ILO Convention, Hours of Work (Commerce and Offices) Convention, 1930 (No. 30)
+ILO Hours of Work (Industry) Convention, 1919 (No. 1) ILO Hours of Work (Commerce and Offices) Convention, 1930 (No. 30)

-- 5.5.2 Overtime work is voluntary and only permitted if: - a) It is requested in a timely manner - b) It is paid according to national law or CBA, whichever is higher.
-If there is no law or CBA, it is paid at least 1,5 times the regular wage level. - c) The overtime work does not impose an increased health and safety risk.
+- 5.5.2 Overtime work is voluntary and only permitted if: - a) It is requested in a timelymanner - b) It is paid according to applicable law or CBA, whichever is higher.
+If there is no law or CBA, it is paid at least 1.5 times the regular wage level. - c) The overtime work does not impose an increased health and safety risk.
 Incident rates during overtime periods are monitored and overtime is reduced, if accident rates are higher during overtime work periods than during periods of regular work hours. - d) Workers have safe transport home after work - e) The total working week does not exceed 60 hours per week.
-Exceptional circumstances only applicable for farms: see h) - f) Workers have at least a 30-minute break after maximum six consecutive hours of work and have a minimum of 10 consecutive hours of rest per 24-hour period - g) A record of the number of regular hours and overtime hours of each worker is kept - h) Applicable only to tea, coffee, bananas, fresh fruits, flowers farms: in exceptional circumstances, where there is a risk of losing harvest due to e.g. overproduction, damage to infrastructure, for a maximum period of 12 weeks per year, the overtime may be up to 24 hours total per week, and workers may work a maximum of 21 consecutive days.
+Exceptional circumstances only applicable for farms: see h) - f) Workers have at least a 30-minute break after maximum six consecutive hours of work and have a minimum of 10 consecutive hours of rest per 24-hour period - a) A record of the number of regular hours and overtime hours of each worker is kept - h) Applicable only to tea, coffee, bananas, fresh fruits, flowers farms and crops with a short harvest window up to six weeks: in exceptional circumstances, where there is a risk of losing harvest due to e.g., overproduction, damage to infrastructure, for a maximum period of 12 weeks per year, the overtime may be up to 24 hours total per week, and workers may work a maximum of 21 consecutive days.

-in groups of small farms, this is not applicable to group member workers
+In groups of small farms, this is not applicable to group member workers

-ILO Convention, Hours of Work (Industry) Convention, 1919 (No. 1)

-ILO Convention, Hours of Work (Commerce and Offices) Convention, 1930 (No. 30)

-ILO Code of Practice on Safety and Health in Agriculture, 2010

-International Labor Conference, 107th Session, General Study concerning instruments on working time, 2018
+ILO Hours of Work (Industry) Convention, 1919 (No. 1) ILO Hours of Work (Commerce and Offices) Convention, 1930 (No. 30) ILO Code of Practice on Safety and Health in Agriculture, 2010 International Labour Conference, 107th Session, General Study concerning instruments on working time, 2018

-Fregnant permanent workers are entitled to paid maternity leave in accordance with applicable law.
+5.5.3 Pregnant permanent workers are entitled to paid maternity leave in accordance with applicable law.
 In absence of applicable law, workers receive paid maternity leave of at least 12 weeks, of which at least six weeks being taken after birth.
 They receive maternity rights and benefits.
 They can return to their job after maternity leave on the same terms and conditions and without discrimination, loss of seniority or deduction of wages.